-7 Schlenker 2017, to appear argues that co-speech gestures and co-speech/sign facial expressions display a very different behavior: they are not prohibited in the immediate scope of negative expressions, as shown in (i), and they do not trigger supplements, but rather presuppositions whose content is conditionalized on the meaning of the modified expression.
+&lt;sup>9 Schlenker 2017, to appear argues that co-speech gestures and co-speech/sign facial expressions display a very different behavior: they are not prohibited in the immediate scope of negative expressions, as shown in (i), and b.
+One of these guys punished his enemy - SLAP c. #None of these guys punished his enemy - SLAP (see Schlenker 2017a, to appear, from which the pictures are taken)